Marketcircle/AXElements/docs/Inspecting.markdown

 # Inspecting The User Interface

-When it comes to inspecting the user interface there are _many_ nooks and cranies that are interesting to talk about.
+When it comes to inspecting the user interface there are _many_ nooks and crannies that are interesting to talk about.
 This document covers the core concepts that you will need to first understand.

 ## The UI Tree